 Certain Port Authorities may from time to time ask to see photo identification when you depart the ship during the cruise.
 We strongly suggest that you take a photocopy of your passport (in addition to your passport itself) with you on holiday and carry the photocopy with you each time you depart the ship in order to minimise any inconvenience this may cause.

 It is the sole responsibility of the guest to identify all travel documents such as passport and visa requirements for boarding the ship and entry into the countries visited on your cruise.

-Children under 16 years of age who do not have a passport or photo ID, must have a copy of their birth certificate or their parents Medicare Card.
-If the child has a different surname then they can use a Medicare Card as identification as long as a parent’s name travelling with the child is included on the same card.
+Children under 16 years of age, who do not have a passport or photo ID, must have a copy of their birth certificate or their parents Medicare Card.
+If the child has a different surname to the parent or guardian then they can use a Medicare Card as identification as long as a parent’s name travelling with the child is included on the same card.

 For all other sailings to ports/destinations outside of Australia: see clause 14 (Visas and passports).

 16. Checking in

 For your convenience we offer a check in facility on our website up to 4 days before your sailing.
 By checking in online for your cruise, you will significantly speed up your check-in process and will be able to board the ship sooner and avoid delays and queues at the cruise terminal.

 To check in online, visit www.celebritycruises.com.au, click on ‘Already booked, then click ‘Online Check-in’.
 If you have checked in online, bring your signed SetSail Pass and identification documents with you to the cruise terminal.
 Proceed to the SetSail area where one of our guest assistance agents will verify your identification documents and issue your SeaPass℠ card to board the ship.